dinoskilol/Dinonomicon/content/Notes/From LLMs to Agentic AI.md

 This entry breaks down the architectural evolution of modern AI systems as shown in the diagram, moving from simple Large Language Model workflows to fully agentic, multi agent systems.

 ![[LLMtoAgenticAIdiagram.png]]
-Picture from *Agentic Design Patterns: A Hands-On Guide to Building Intelligent Systems by Antonio Gulli*
+*Picture from "Agentic Design Patterns: A Hands-On Guide to Building Intelligent Systems by Antonio Gulli"*

 # 1. Basic LLM Workflow